Besov-ish spaces through atomic decomposition: Pointwise multipliers acting on

 We may wonder on which conditions the characteristic function of a set $\Omega$ is a pointwise multiplier in $\mathcal{B}^{s}_{p,q}$. \begin{definition} A measurable set $\Omega\subset I$ is a {\bf $(\alpha,\Cll{rp2},\Cll{k1} )$-strongly regular domain} if for every $Q\in \mathcal{P}^j$, with $j\geq \Crr{k1}$, there is family $\mathcal{F}^k(Q\cap \Omega) \subset \mathcal{P}^k$ such that \begin{itemize} \item[i.]
 We have $Q\cap \Omega = \cup_{k} \cup_{P\in \mathcal{F}^k(Q\cap \Omega)} P$. \item[ii.]
 If $P,W \in \cup_{k} \mathcal{F}^k(Q\cap \Omega)$ and $P\neq W$ then $P\cap W=\emptyset$. \item[iii.]
 We have

 \end{itemize} \end{definition}

-The following result can be associated with results in Triebel \cite{ns} for $B^s_{p,p}(\mathbb{R}^n)$, specially when we consider the setting of Besov spaces in compact homogenous spaces.
+The following result can be associated with results in Triebel \cite{ns} for $B^s_{p,p}(\mathbb{R}^n)$, especially we replaced "specially" by "especially" when we consider the setting of Besov spaces in compact homogenous spaces.
 See Section \ref{srd} for details.See also Schneider and Vyb\'\i ral \cite{corjan}.

 \begin{proposition} If $\Omega$ is a $(1-\beta p,\Crr{rp2},\Crr{k1} )$-strongly regular domain then

 \end{proposition} \begin{proof} Given $Q\in \mathcal{P}^j$, with $j\geq \Crr{k1}$ we can write

 where $a_P$ is a $(\beta,p)$-atom.
 Note that